top of page

 What Is the Difference Between a Financial Advisor and a Fiduciary?

-Mike Rogers is a fiduciary financial advisor with over 30 years of experience in the financial services industry as an investment advisor and financial planner.
+Mike Rogers is a Minnesota-based fiduciary financial advisor with over 30 years of experience in the financial services industry as an investment advisor and financial planner.
 He founded 360 Financial in 1995 and holds series 7 and 63 security registrations with LPL Financial.

 Non-fiduciary advisors may recommend suitable products, even if they aren’t the lowest-cost or most beneficial to you, potentially earning commissions on those products.
 In contrast, fiduciary advisors must recommend investment products that best suit your needs and are usually compensated by a flat fee or a percentage of assets managed, avoiding conflicts of interest common in commission structures.